Wednesday, February 22, 2012

 • Smaller ships carrying 100 to 140 passengers promotes a more intimate ambiance and a more personal interaction with crew.

 • Beautiful scenery while on the move.
-River ships are cruising during the day whereas ocean ships sail during the night.
+River ships are cruising during the day whereas ocean ships typically sail during the night.

 Strong Points for Ocean Cruising: